 1. Organize A Challenge.

 Successful fundraising often involves injecting meaning into people’s lives.
-Inviting your community to participate in a challenge offers an fun, effective and exciting event to put on the calendar.
-It’s one thing to host dance-off (yes please!) or 5K (very positive).
-But it’s another to up the anty and create a challenge complete with teams, a hashtag and an extremely powerful mission.
+Inviting your community to participate in a challenge offers a fun, effective, and exciting event to put on the calendar.
+It’s one thing to host a dance-off (yes please!) or 5K (very positive).
+But it’s another to up the anty and create a challenge complete with teams, a hashtag, and an extremely powerful mission.

 As you engage in all that it takes to organize a successful challenge, you might discover that the process of doing so can even give your organization’s marketing and cause awareness a boost while you raise funds.

 She’s The First, a nonprofit dedicated to helping girls be the first in their family to graduate from college has campus chapters across the U.S. that run bake sales selling their signature tie-dye cupcakes that have raised $100,000 for girl’s education.
 They’ve organized a challenge where the campus chapters compete to see who can raise the most money selling cupcakes.
 Volunteers engage with the cause and challenge on social media with the hashtag #bakeachange which further spreads their mission and rallies enthusiasm from the different communities involved.

 As you organize a challenge, here’s a list of things to keep in mind:

 - Think of a fundraising goal and clear objective for your challenge

 - Make an eye-catching graphic that advertises your challenge and shares easily on social media

 - Create a toolkit that informs interested participants and offers seamless engagement